craftvscruft/menderbot/DESIGN.md

 Cons:
 * Requires shipping with a platform-specific binary built from C

-Alternatives considered:
+Other alternatives considered:

-Lark, [Antlr Python Target](https://github.com/antlr/antlr4/blob/master/doc/python-target.md), LibCST (parsing Python)
+Lark, LibCST (parsing Python)